suiGn/neurons.me/README.md

 ----------

-**Welcome to neurons.me,** a versatile and modular framework designed for the creation and management of neural network components.
-This framework serves as a cornerstone for building decentralized neural networks, offering developers the ability to define and orchestrate artificial neurons, neural networks, and layers with extensive customization options in JavaScript.
+**Welcome to neurons.me,** a modular framework designed for the creation and management of **neural networks**.
+Offering developers the ability to define and orchestrate artificial neurons, neural networks, and layers with extensive customization options in JS.

 ## Installation